• Skip to main content

 The review includes a few pictures, a 15-minute video walkthrough showing the hardware and software features in action, along with a description of all the software-related features.
 I plan on posting a comparison review between the H2O and the new Kindle Voyage later in the week, so check back soon for more details.

-Kobo Aura H2O Review »
+Kobo Aura H2O Review ยป

 Filed Under: eBook Readers, Kobo, Reviews Tagged With: kobo aura h2O

-Disclosure: This website is monetized through Skimlinks and Amazon's affiliate program.
+Disclosure: This website earns commissions using affiliate links through Skimlinks and Amazon's Associates program.

 Reader Interactions